Teddy34/gatsby-blog/blog/2019-06-28/index.md

 Today we're going to focus on a little known but super powerfull Lodash function: cond.

-You can think of cond as a super if, a switch statement on steroïds, or as the FP universe would call it an entry to Pattern Matching which might be added to JavaScript language itself soon (https://github.com/tc39/proposal-pattern-matching).
+You can think of cond as a super if or a switch on steroïds.
+In the FP universe we would call it an entry to Pattern Matching.
+Please note that the feature might be added to JavaScript language itself soon (https://github.com/tc39/proposal-pattern-matching).

 Please take 30 seconds to read the [Lodash documentation](https://lodash.com/docs/4.17.11#cond "It's short, read it really") and let's continue.